nkintner/Project-06-3D-RPG/README.md

 ## Implementation

+- added music
+- 3D character skins on NPC and Player
+- Textures on Enemy
+- Texture on terrain
-Created in Blender 3.5 and Godot 3.5
+- Created in Blender 3.5 and Godot 3.5
+- added font

+## Refrences

+- Kenney was used for entire game
+- font is from dafont.come

 ## Created By